Do you need a consultation?

 This can often be accomplished the day before your installation appointment.
 For example, you could consult Saturday afternoon for a tattoo installation Sunday, making your visit to Santa Barbara a weekend getaway.

 It is likely we will begin by taking a picture of you and proceed to design the tattoo right on your body in Photoshop!
-The goal is to have you visualize the tattoo in advance, and articulate for us your preferences.
+The goal is to have you visualize the tattoo in advance, and articulate your preferences.
 Seeing it superimposed on your skin in a portrait may even convince you to get it a little larger than you had planned..... being able to look at yourself as others will, objectively, helps a lot in choosing an appropriate scale for the tattoo.

 Once the basic framework has been established, your design becomes my "homework" - I take it home and spend all the time necessary to craft your final design without having to rush or compromise.
 This way, we can get right to work with tattooing on your appointment date.
+And of course you will have the opportunity to approve the art drawing before we proceed with the tattoo.

 I appreciate that it is a big leap of faith for you to see something on paper and imagine it on your body, so it helps if I have overnight to prepare a paper version for you to see, even showing shading, color or dots, so we can be absolutely clear about rendering choices.